Football: Chelsea pay penalty of Barkley miss in defeat by Valencia

 Los Che were also thrashed 5-2 by Barcelona in Albert Celades's first game in charge on Saturday, but bounced back with a solid if unspectacular performance that was still good enough to beat a Chelsea side that badly missed the imagination of the departed Eden Hazard.

-Lampard has had a rocky start on his return to Stamford Bridge, but enjoyed his best result of his short time in charge with a 5-2 win at Wolves at the weekend.
+"We are happy to get the win, doing that here is very difficult," said Celades.

-Tammy Abraham scored a hat-trick in that match to take his tally to seven goals in his last three Premier League games and threatened to carry that form into his first Champions League appearance early on.
+"(The players) did a huge amount of work.
+This is how we have to do things going forward.
+We need to get back to talking about football."

-Abraham was denied by Jasper Cillessen as he tried to force home Cesar Azpilicueta's dangerous near-post cross inside the first 10 minutes, but Chelsea's early momentum was soon halted by an injury blow to the other young star of their season so far.
+Chelsea started on the front foot, but their early momentum was soon halted by an injury blow to the one of the stars of their season so far.

 COQUELIN LUCKY